-The Board delegates to the Vice Chancellor for Development and External Relations, or a designee specified in writing, authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Office of Development and External Relations, including without limitation the modification or termination of trusts, endowments, and quasi-endowments as may be permitted by applicable law, policies, these Rules and Regulations, and the Gift Acceptance Procedures.
+The Board delegates to the Vice Chancellor for External Relations, or a designee specified in writing, authority to take any and all desirable actions relating to the administration and management of gifts accepted by the Office of External Relations, including without limitation the modification or termination of trusts, endowments, and quasi-endowments as may be permitted by applicable law, policies, these Rules and Regulations, and the Gift Acceptance Procedures.

-1.7 Internal Revenue Service Forms for Gifts Accepted by the Board or President

-The Board delegates to the president of a component institution, or a designee specified in writing, authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts accepted by the president or accepted by the Board via the Docket or as an Agenda Item.
+- 1.7 Internal Revenue Service Forms for Gifts Accepted by the Board or President The Board delegates to the president of a component institution, or a designee specified in writing, authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts accepted by the president or accepted by the Board via the Docket or as an Agenda Item. - 1.8 Internal Revenue Service Forms for Gifts Administered by the Office of Development and Gift Planning Services (editorially amended 9/03 and 9/04) The Board delegates to the Vice Chancellor for External Relations, or a designee specified in writing, authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts processed or administered by the Office of Development and Gift Planning Services.

-1.8 Internal Revenue Service Forms for Gifts Administered by the Office of Estates and Trusts
+1.9 Internal Revenue Service Forms for Real Property Gifts (editorially amended 9/03 and 9/04)

-The Board delegates to the Vice Chancellor for Development and External Relations, or a designee specified in writing, authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to gifts processed or administered by the Office of Estates and Trusts.
+The Board delegates to the Executive Vice Chancellor for Business Affairs, or a designee specified in writing, authority to execute all necessary Internal Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to real property gifts processed or administered by the Real Estate Office and University Lands - West Texas Operations.

-1.9 Internal Revenue Service Forms for Real Property Gifts

-The Board delegates to the Executive Vice Chancellor for Business Affairs, or a designee specified in writing, authority to execute all necessary Internal

-Revenue Service forms, including without limitation IRS Forms 8283 and 8282, that relate to real property gifts processed or administered by the Real Estate Office and University Lands - West Texas Operations.